paulmalisani/paulmalisani.github.io/content/authors/admin/_index.md

 highlight_name: true

 # Role/position/tagline
-role: Researcher in optimization, optimal control and their application in energy management
+role: Research in optimization, optimal control, and applications in energy management

 # Organizations/Affiliations to display in Biography blox
 organizations: